hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 Validation Requirements:
 - The signer must be a Pike agent
 - The signing agent must have a Pike role with the `can-create-po` permission
+- The `po_uid` must refer to an existing purchase order
+- The `version_id` must not already exist as a version on the purchase order
 - The `org_id` must exist in Pike for it be a valid transaction
 - All fields marked `required` in the `CreatePurchaseOrderPayload` must be supplied